SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Basic Linear Algebra Operations

 The aggregated tensor combines pairs of indices $\gamma_n=(\beta_n,\alpha_n)$ as a single integer with enlarged range $\gamma_n = \beta_n d_n + \alpha_n$, where $d_n = \max \alpha_n$ is the dimension of the fastest running index.
 This notation is used elsewhere in this work to denote other tensor compositions.

-In SeeMPS, the matrix-vector multiplication is implemented by overloading NumPy's operator \texttt{@}.
-However, instead of just contracting the tensors, the library allows the MPO object to have an implicit \textit{simplification strategy}.
+In SeeMPS, the matrix-vector multiplication is implemented by overloading NumPy's operator \texttt{@}\jj{, with both orders available: \texttt{U @ v} applies the operator to the state from the left, while the reverse order \texttt{v @ U} applies it from the right, as is often convenient in quantum applications}.
+However, instead of just contracting the tensors, the library allows the MPO object to have an implicit \jj{\textit{compression strategy}}.
 According to this, when the variational algorithm is selected, the actual multiplication amounts to solving the problem

-with the prescribed truncation and simplification tolerances, and possible bond dimension limits.
+with the prescribed truncation and \jj{compression} tolerances, and possible bond dimension limits.

-\subsubsection{Matrix-matrix product}
+\subsubsection{Matrix-matrix Product}

-SeeMPS also overloads Numpy's tensor product operator \texttt{@} to support the multiplication of MPOs.
-This is a lazy operation that results in an \rtt{api/class/seemps.operators.MPOList}{MPOList} object that stores a list of MPO factors.
-The \texttt{MPOList} can be used in two equivalent ways.
+SeeMPS also overloads NumPy's tensor product operator \texttt{@} to support the multiplication of MPOs.
+This is a lazy operation that results in an \rtt{api/class/seemps.operators.MPOList}{MPOList} object that stores a list of MPO factors. \jj{Since this object represents a lazy \emph{product} of operators, it is also exposed under the alias \texttt{MPOProd}, which we intend to adopt as the canonical name in a future release.} The \texttt{MPOList} can be used in two equivalent ways.
 First, the individual MPOs can be combined into a single MPO using the \texttt{join} method, yielding an operator that represents the product of all MPOs in the list, but whose size may grow exponentially.

 Second, the MPOs can be applied sequentially to an MPS, producing intermediate MPS representations after each application.
-This option is used almost everywhere in SeeMPS because it allows a controlled growth of bond dimensions thanks to the intermediate simplifications that are activated after each MPO-MPS product.
+This option is used almost everywhere in SeeMPS because it allows a controlled growth of bond dimensions thanks to the intermediate \jj{compressions} that are activated after each MPO-MPS product.

 A relevant example of \texttt{MPOList} is the Quantum Fourier Transform, an efficient routine that is implemented using a product of unitary layers that implement the QFT quantum circuit (c.f.
 Sect.~\ref{sec:QFT}).
 This object is always applied sequentially on the vector to be transformed, to ensure a smaller size of the intermediate products.